machinereading/koreanframenet/README.md

 print(definition)
 ```
 ```
-A Money_owner exchanges Sum_1 in the  Source_currency for Sum_2 in the Target_currency...
+A Money_owner exchanges Sum_1 in the  Source_currency for Sum_2 in the Target_currency at some Exchange_service.
+'After checking into the Intourist-operated $30-a-day Hotel Zerafshon, we each exchanged $50 for Uzbek currency with a shifty loiterer in the lobby at the rate .'
+'We recently exchanged $100 for £64.00 UK pounds.'
+'If he exchanged the money into Deutsch-marks, his 18 marks in Germany can just barely obtain four Big Macs.'
+'He said the most crucial evidence was that of former police reservist, Simo Petersen-Jessen, now in Australia, who had converted the money into rands.'
 ```